Ras Copaon 1000m Cymru/Welsh 1000m Peaks Race

 The 2015 race will take place on

 Online entries start 1st January.

-The Welsh 1000m Peaks Race, the Snowdonia Summits Marathon, takes place each year on the first or second Saturday in June.
-We are most grateful for First Hydro Company’s sponsorship of the 2013 race and the generous donation of prizes from Buff.
+The Welsh 1000m Peaks Race, the Snowdonia Summits Marathon, takes place each year usually on the first Saturday in June.

-The full race from Aber is a gruelling event, even in fine weather.
-It is a test of fitness, endurance and orienteering skills and the terrain is wild and remote.
-The A Class Fell Race is considered to be one of the most arduous events in the UK fell running calendar.
+It is a gruelling event, even in fine weather and is the supreme test of fitness, endurance and navigational skills amongst some of Britain’s finest mountain terrain.
+The long Fell Race is considered to be one of the most arduous events in the UK fell running calendar.

 There are courses for both fell runners and mountaineers, and there is a short course for those who prefer a lesser (but still significant!) challenge.
 There is a team class for both military and civilians and the opportunity to enter as a pair in the mountaineering classes.